MicroJoe/cjinja/README.md

 compiler and a decent UNIX stdlib will be enough to compile this using the provided Makefile.

+## Example

+You can run the program on the provided example text file to see that the program correctly matches the tags.

 ## Copyright

 This program is brought to you under WTFPL.
 For further informations please